Nallantli/Sono/README.md

 There are currently only three command line arguments: `-l` which disables all phonological features of the language (for use as a general scripting language), `-d` which takes in a file path for phonological base data, and `-g`, which activates debug mode which will create a stack trace for any caught error.

 During the initial run, `-d` will be required to develop a cache for the phonological data, and this process will take time depending on the extent of the data file given.
 Thereafter however the interpreter will automatically load the cached data at a significantly faster rate.
-A cache can always be re-initalized with `-d`.
+A cache can always be re-initialized with `-d`.

 Example usages: